In the childhood memories of every great cook, there's a warm stove, a simmering pot and a mom

 Ummm cooked apples what a wonderful smell.
 You can see my blade attachment to my hand mixer.
 It made mixing and chopping up the apples a breeze.

 Combine all ingredients in a slow cooker; stir to mix.
-Cover and cook on low setting for 8-10 hours, or on high setting for 3-4 hours.
-When done stir with a wooden spoon.
-Gently crush applesauce against the side of the slow cooker to desired consistency.
-Makes 8-10 servings.
+Cover and cook on low setting for 6-8 hours hours, or on high setting for 3-4 hours.

 I've never made applesauce- I will have to try this.